Skip to content

 For shorter runs, I think this shoe does a better job than other more stable cross-training shoes on the market.
 The optional more responsive insole gives this shoe a bit more distance before they start to get uncomfortable.
 For runs programmed in WODs, this model will work well.
 Outside of those runs, I’d suggest capping yourself to one-mile tops in these in any one session.

 I like this shoe for daily wear, but they can get a little tight if you’re wearing them all day and have on thicker socks.
-Additionally, I’d say limit your daily wear in this model to help them last longer, too, which is always a tip I always use for helping my cross-training shoes go the distance for my investment.
+Additionally, I’d say limit your daily wear in this model to help them last longer, too, which is always a tip I always use for helping my training shoes go the distance for my investment.

 FOOST Trainer HD210 Sizing